Dennis Rodman: I hope Kim Jong Un wears a 'Make America Great Again' hat after meeting Trump

 Rodman made his first trip to North Korea in February of 2013 for a “basketball diplomacy” trip.

-The NBA start returned twice more in 2013 and again in January 2014 for a basketball game with the dictator to celebrate Kim birthday.
+The NBA star returned twice more in 2013 and again in January 2014 for a basketball game with the dictator to celebrate Kim birthday.

 Rodman returned mostly recently to North Korea in June, saying he is “just trying to open doors.”